fiftydinar/gidro-os/README.md

 - Enable "Remove Old Trash files automatically" in Nautilus
 - Set mouse acceleration to flat
 - Set BlurMyShell sigma value to 5, as default value is too strong & looks cheap when using default background
-- Set OpenWeather to top right, set condition to show on top bar, set arrows for wind direction & use mbar for pressure

 Additional configuration:
 - OBS distrobox, hide/unhide grub justfile